-Empey resident Bambi recently celebrated a great milestone: high school graduation!
+Empey resident Bambi recently celebrated a significant milestone: high school graduation!
 Her teacher Mary Scates and Santa Clara County Office of Education administrator Kathy Bays came to Bambi’s LSA home to present her with a Certificate of Completion.
-Bambi was cheered on by her roommates and LSA staff and a party followed.
+Bambi was cheered on by her roommates and LSA staff, and a party followed.

 Now that Bambi is 22 and no longer eligible to receive services from the public school system, she faces an issue that all adults with developmental disabilities and their families face: What’s next?